Requirements for Graduation

 Students who are unable for any reason to complete their degree requirements by their anticipated graduation date must complete a second Application for Graduation if all their degree requirements are not met within one year of their original anticipated graduation date.

 Detailed graduation information will be sent to all students who have applied to graduate.

 A student may graduate with more than one major if all requirements are met for each major.
 Some departments restrict double majors within their department.
 Talk with your advisor regarding your department's policy.

 Requirements for a Second Baccalaureate Degree

-A student with a bachelor’s degree from another institution who pursues a B.A. or B.S. at Whitworth will be expected to meet all the major and degree requirements, including the residency requirement (32 credits), and the general education requirements (under the DTA agreement) in place at the time the second degree is initiated; s/he must also receive a degree in a field other than that of the first degree.
+Students with a bachelor’s degree from another institution who pursue a B.A. or B.S. at Whitworth will be expected to meet all the major and degree requirements, including the residency requirement (32 credits) and the general education requirements (under the DTA agreement) in place at the time the second degree is initiated; they must also earn a degree in a field other than the field of the first degree.